d12frosted/elpa-mirror/gnu/consult-readme.txt

   │ 	 ("M-e" . consult-isearch-history)         ;; orig. isearch-edit-string
   │ 	 ("M-s e" . consult-isearch-history)       ;; orig. isearch-edit-string
-  │ 	 ("M-s l" . consult-line)                  ;; needed by consult-line to detect isearch │ 	 ("M-s L" . consult-line-multi))           ;; needed by consult-line to detect isearch │
+  │ 	 ("M-s l" . consult-line)                  ;; needed by consult-line to detect isearch │ 	 ("M-s L" . consult-line-multi)            ;; needed by consult-line to detect isearch │ 	 ;; Minibuffer history
+  │ 	 :map minibuffer-local-map
+  │ 	 ("M-s" . consult-history)                 ;; orig. next-matching-history-element
+  │ 	 ("M-r" . consult-history))                ;; orig. previous-matching-history-element
+  │
   │   ;; Enable automatic preview at point in the *Completions* buffer.
 This is │   ;; relevant when you use the default completion UI.
-You may want to also │   ;; enable `consult-preview-at-point-mode` in Embark Collect buffers.
   │   :hook (completion-list-mode . consult-preview-at-point-mode)
   │
   │   ;; The :init configuration is always executed (Not lazy)